-During COVID-19, we all became acutely aware of the strengths—and the limitations—of our healthcare system.
-In the United States, phenomenal hospitals, expert clinicians, and advanced technology are widely available.
-But who is leading your care team?
-Are you set up to receive the best possible healthcare for your unique situation?
+During the Covid-19 pandemic, we all became acutely aware of the strengths—and the limitations—of our healthcare system.
+Phenomenal hospitals, expert clinicians, and advanced medical technology are widely available in the United States, but not everyone is set up to receive great healthcare

 Who is calling the plays for your health and wellness?

 The healthcare system is constantly improving, including the shift from general care into specialties that can provide patients with more precise treatments.
 But increased specialization can create more silos in our already fragmented healthcare delivery system.
 A collection of experts (no matter how good they are in their individual specialties) isn’t enough if no one is looking at the whole picture when it comes to your care.

 To be successful, your healthcare team must have effective communication and collaboration—and you need a trusted expert who can lead the way.
 Everyone needs a healthcare quarterback.